michelemarri/schema-markup-generator/docs/DOCUMENTATION.md

 - **Schema.org link**: Direct link to the official schema.org documentation

 This helps you understand exactly what data to provide for each schema property.

+#### Schema Example Preview

+Want to see what the generated schema looks like for a specific post type? **Click the eye icon (👁)** next to any post type name to open the Schema Example modal.

+The modal shows:
+- **Real JSON-LD output**: Generated schema from a random published post of that type
+- **Post information**: Title of the example post with links to edit or view it
+- **Copy button**: One-click copy of the schema JSON to clipboard
+- **Refresh button**: Load a different random post to see various examples

+This feature helps you:
+- Verify your field mappings are working correctly
+- See real schema output before publishing
+- Test different posts to ensure consistent schema generation
+- Debug issues by examining actual generated data

 ### Advanced Settings